-34 A. Sentences two and three of the paragraph starting with 'But the feeling...' talk about getting used to feeling at home in a gradual and slow way: a sensation that is achieved over time, a slowly progressing relationship.
+34 A. Sentences two and three of paragraph starting with 'But the feeling...' talk about getting used to feeling at home in a gradual and slow way: sensation that is achieved over time, a slow progressing relationship.
 Last but one sentence: Slowly but surely, I learned to live the Spanish lifestyle.